ha2man/ha2man/README.md

-# Full Stack Web Developer
+# Senior Full Stack Developer

 🔭 A full stack web developer with 7 years experience in web development using latest technologies, languages, frameworks and libraries in different areas, including frontend, backend, full stack and blockchain.